 When you bring together street food and Latin America, you’re opening up a great combination of flavors and textures that will leave your tastebuds in an ecstatic food coma!
-In the spirit of Hispanic Heritage Month, we’re serving up a list of some of the must-try street foods you’ll find in local marketplaces, on street corners, and all along the roadsides of Latin America.
+In case you needed another reason to find cheap international flights to Latin America, we’re serving up a list of some must-try street foods you’ll find in local marketplaces, street corners, and along roadsides.
 Enjoy!

 Choripán – Argentina